Escape to the Country: Format

 The show features potential home buyers searching for their dream homes in rural UK areas.
 The buyers view three or four properties for sale, including a "mystery house," in their chosen county or region.
 The houses they visit can include rentals, new-builds, kit-homes, market town addresses, renovation projects, or even plots of land with potential for building.

 After inspecting each house, the presenter asks the buyers to guess the asking price before revealing it.
 Episodes also feature countryside imagery, information about the counties, towns, and villages, and interviews with local residents of various ages and backgrounds to gather their opinions about the area.
 At the end of each episode, the buyers are asked to choose their favourite property and discuss their plans for potentially purchasing it.
 Updates on their progress may be provided in subsequent episodes.

 In 2021, the show underwent significant changes to reflect modern-day countryside living and address contemporary rural issues.
 Series Editor Emma Smith and Series Producer Titus Ogilvy spearheaded these changes, which included interstitial segments highlighting rural culture, the environment, sustainability, and the impact of climate change on the countryside.
 Many episodes now feature "mini escapes," where viewers submit self-filmed footage telling the story of their own escape to the country.

 The majority of the programmes are of 45-minute duration featuring three homes and a number of short interviews with local residents.
 Occasionally, a longer 60-minute programme featuring four homes is shown.
 A 30-minute version of the three home format is sometimes broadcast with the interviews of local residents edited out.
-Repeat episodes are shown BBC1 or BBC2 and older episodes are shown on HGTV.
+Repeat episodes are shown BBC1 or BBC2 and older episodes are shown on HGTV, Really and free streaming service Pluto TV.